smart-data-models/dataModel.Environment/FloodMonitoring/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     currentLevel:
-      description: 'Current flooding level indicated by the sensing station corresponding to this observation, computed using referenceLevel and measuredDistance(currentLevel = referenceLevel - measuredDistance).'
+      description: 'Current flooding level indicated by the sensing station corresponding to this observation, computed using referenceLevel and measuredDistance(currentLevel = referenceLevel - measuredDistance)'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     dangerLevel:
       description: Reference danger level threshold value set for the sensing station corresponding to this observation.
-Flood level status is marked danger if the current level crosses the danger level threshold value.
+Flood level status is marked danger if the current level crosses the danger level threshold value
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: